Meet Our Therapists

 Mary Slouka CTRI, ES

-Julia is a theraputic riding and vaulting instructor from Hungary, Europe.
+Julia is a theraputic riding instructor from Hungary, Europe.
 She specializes in special needs development for children using horses by doing activities both on the ground and under saddle.
-She is a certified theraputic riding and vaulting instructor from the Hungarian Equine therapy Confederation (Magyar Lovasterápia Szövetség).
+She is a certified theraputic riding instructor from the Hungarian Equine therapy Confederation (Magyar Lovasterápia Szövetség).
 This Confederation is part of the HETI-Horses in Education and Therapy International.
-She trained under Octavia Brown a NARHA founder (North American Riding for the Handicapped Association) now called PATH (Professional Association of Therapeutic Horsemanship International)
+She trained under Octavia Brown a NARHA founder (North American Riding for the Handicapped Association) now called PATH (Professional Association of Therapeutic Horsemanship International).

 She is trained in both show jumping and dressage.